ToberoCat/libwallaby/guides/topics/making-a-successful-strategy.md

 ## Creating the Initial Strategy

+### Step 1: Setting Team Goals and Time Commitments

 The day before the game review was released, my team and I had a Discord call to discuss our goals for the year and how much time each of us could commit to the project.
 To clarify, we were all students, and Botball wasn’t a school subject—we had to work on it over the weekends.

+### Step 2: Reviewing the Game and Scoring Rules

 With a general idea of what we wanted to achieve, we started looking at the game review as soon as it was released.
 We studied the scoresheet and the game table, trying to identify which areas could score the most points.
 At this stage, we weren’t thinking about what our team could realistically do, but rather about what was possible.
-We asked ourselves questions like, “What can be done?” and “Which items score well together?” without worrying about risks or how the robot would accomplish specific tasks.
+We asked ourselves questions like:

+- “What can be done?”
+- “Which items score well together?”

+At this point, we weren’t worrying about risks or how the robot would accomplish specific tasks.
 This approach is important because it helps you understand what the game allows and what other teams might also be aiming for.
 We also asked questions to the KIPR staff to clarify the scoring rules.
 This whole process took us about 3-4 hours of discussions and questions.

+### Step 3: Brainstorming Possible Strategies

 Once we had a solid understanding of what was possible in the game, we started brainstorming what our robot should be able to do.
 We used a whiteboard session (in our case, the free tool [excalidraw.com](https://excalidraw.com/)) to